coop-deluxe/character-template/README.md

 ![image](https://github.com/coop-deluxe/character-template/assets/140215214/ca8fc6d1-553b-45c0-932d-417edb61276b)

 You can repeat the process with the rest of the limbs!
 NOTE: Animations C3, C4, and C5 are all three-parts of the idle animation.
-In order for the custom animation to not break, you must have each animation to start from from to frame 30.
+In order for the custom animation to not break, you must have each animation to start from frame 0 to frame 29.
 You can also set up the manual range of the frames.

 ![image](https://github.com/coop-deluxe/character-template/assets/140215214/72ea7b96-0499-4a32-9230-312e745ee4f5)